Robert-van-Engelen/lisp/README.md

       sp = i;
     }

-For example, the `let` primitive extends the list of local bindings `e` with new pairs of bindings.
+For example, the `let` primitive extends the list of bindings `e` with new pairs of bindings.
 It then calls `eval` to evaluate the `let` body:

     L f_let(L t, L e) {
       L x, *p;